cambiotraining/awd-pathogen-bioinformatics/materials/02-assembly/03-genome_assembly.md

 ### Assembly: `flye`

-Now that we have downsampled our reads, we are ready for the next step of the analysis, which is the actual assembly.
+Now that we have downsampled our reads, we are ready for the next step of the analysis, which is the genome assembly.
-We perform this using the [_Flye_](https://github.com/fenderglass/Flye) software, although [many other assemblers](https://en.wikipedia.org/wiki/De_novo_sequence_assemblers) are available.
+We will use the software [_Flye_](https://github.com/fenderglass/Flye), which is designed for de novo assembly of long-read sequencing data, particularly from technologies like Oxford Nanopore or PacBio.
+However, [many other assembly tools](https://en.wikipedia.org/wiki/De_novo_sequence_assemblers) are available, and you could explore alternatives.

 Continuing from our example `barcode26` sample, here is the `flye` command that we could use: